camayl/Anki-xuehanyu/README.md

 - Font colour
 - Font size
 - Card layout
-- New contents

-contact me!
+- English or German
+- Turn on/off silhouette

+contact me if you want any customization of your card deck!